anilrahad/employee-management-system/README.md

-This is a Java Swing application for managing employee information.
-This project was created using JDK 17 and Eclipse 2022-12.

 It has the following functionalities:

 **Add employee:** Allows you to add a new employee to the system by entering their personal and employment details. <br/>